 time it was realized in order to reflect current political or social concerns.

-While the written text Apology square section is the same, along with the red wedge Redemption, the circular Failure part has a different central element, a two headed eagle derived from the Serbian national flag.
+While the written text Apology square section is the same, along with the red wedge Redemption, the circular Failure part has a different central element, a two-headed eagle derived from the Serbian national flag replaces the Rwandan motif.

-For the same exhibition, I was also able to realize a new, small work related to the impeachment of Bill Clinton and its relationship to the war in Bosnia.
+I had tried to get Jan Hoet to allow me to do the sandpainting Trinity, (see 1998) but no luck.
+I was, however, also able to realize a new, small work related to that work, the impeachment of Bill Clinton and its relationship to the war in Bosnia.

 Failure, Apology and Redemption, (1999 Version), 6M circle, 6M square and 6M triangle.